 Evidence-based practice involves using research findings and standards of care to provide the most effective nursing care.
 Evidence is continuously emerging, so nurses cannot rely solely on experience.
-The effective nurse also maintains respect for each client as an individual.
+The effective nurse also maintains respect for each patient as an individual.
 Overgeneralization compromises that perspective.
 Intuition and trial and error are unsystematic approaches to care.

-TOP: Nursing Process: Diagnosis | Nursing Process: Analysis

-MSC: Client Needs: Safe, Effective Care Environment
+PTS: 1 DIF: Cognitive Level: Apply (Application) REF: Page 1-14 TOP: Nursing Process: Diagnosis/Analysis MSC: Client Needs: Safe, Effective Care Environment

 2. Which findings are signs of a person who is mentally healthy?
-(Select all that apply.) - a.
+(Select all that apply.)

+- a.
 Says, "I have some weaknesses, but I feel I'm important to my family and friends." - b.
 Adheres strictly to religious beliefs of parents and family of origin. - c.
 Spends all holidays alone watching old movies on television. - d.
 Considers past experiences when deciding about the future. - e.
 Experiences feelings of conflict related to changing jobs.